anon-blue/anon.blue/README.txt

                                        fffffsdaaforyuyounan.comatttttttttttttttt
-tttttttttttttttttttttt wocaofor windowscoxmvsknk lfchggkdjsghbcdjlfcbgkjdx dcvjk vdcghv nxbjbfmgnxcjdsgk cmxjdbjvgmvckjvgcgnfcsvbxfgmfczsx,cmmkbmfkdcvxjfedmzsxzj vjx,fjcffmgnzbdfvjxmfz.ckbhccdsfsdbhxfdnjhmdsvncjvjcnvjcfkkcjdfkvjjndsfvnvjdnvdf nvjvnvsvu your compyuterws is brocken wailt a minutes for our help           vbf dgfgfdgwtf sssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss
+tttttttttttttttttttttt wocaofor windowscoxmvsknk lfchggkdjsghbcdjlfcbgkjdx dcvjk vdcghv nxbjbfmgnxcjdsgk cmxjdbjvgmvckjvgcgnfcsvbxfgmfczsx,cmmkbmfkdcvxjfedmzsxzj vjx,fjcffmgnzbdfvjxmfz.ckbhccdsfsdbhxfkkkkk;.;///vygygygyubnmnoiu76565dghvi0k211 0000000000your compyuterws is brocken wailt a minutes for our help           vbf dgfgfdgwtf sssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss
     .231351     a1a1a1a1a1a22sda                                               s